alfonsof/azure-java-examples/azureblobstoragedelete/README.md

 # Azure Blob Storage Delete Container Java example

-This folder contains a Java application example that delete a Blob storage container on Microsoft Azure.
+This folder contains a Java application example that handles Blob storage on Microsoft Azure.

 Delete a Blob Storage container in an Azure storage account.